Releases are when a project formally publishes a new version so the community can use it. There are two types of releases:

 The patch release decision should be made as early on Monday as possible.
 If a patch release is necessary, then follow the same steps as the scheduled release process.

-After the patch release has been published (or no patch release is necessary), inform the team that they can start merging in changes again.
+After the patch release has been published (or no patch release is necessary), close the release issue and inform the team that they can start merging in semver-minor changes again.

 In general, we try not to do emergency releases (an emergency release is unplanned and isn’t the regularly scheduled release or the anticipated patch release).
 Even if there is a regression, it’s best to wait the weekend to see if any other problems arise so a patch release can fix as many issues as possible.